Privacy

 Beyond that, it ignores the precepts of data minimization: it’s way more personally identifiable information than is needed.

 How do you authenticate a user without violating their privacy?
 You let them decide!
-They provide proofs when they shard their secret (be it phone #, email, legal identity, thumbprint, or a word), and then they prove access to their self-declared proofs by the other side.
+They provide proofs when they shard their secret (be it phone #, email, legal identity, thumbprint, or a word), and then they prove access to their self-declared proofs on the other side.

 Resilience